-NCSC also organises and delivers communication skills trainings to Administrative Court clerks, judges and prosecutors.
-Each training session addresses verbal and nonverbal communication techniques, conflict management, court user needs, service delivery standards, and other relevant concepts and tools to enable clerks, judges and prosecutors to communicate more effectively with litigants and other court users in their daily function.
+NCSC also organised and delivered communication skills trainings to Administrative Court clerks, judges and prosecutors.
+Each training session addressed verbal and nonverbal communication techniques, conflict management, court user needs, service delivery standards, and other relevant concepts and tools to enable clerks, judges and prosecutors to communicate more effectively with litigants and other court users in their daily function.

 Coordination: this project is part of ILAC three-year long MENA regional programme.

 - Tunisian Administrative Court and its judges, prosecutors and clerks